The Peshtigo Firestorm and Tornado

 The Peshtigo fire was a huge fire that destroyed the town of Peshtigo, Wisconsin on October 8, 1871.
 Although the fire is considered one of the deadliest fires in America history, somehow it is largely forgotten.

 In the 1800s many fires were set on purpose.
-It was a common practice to clear land for farming and for building railroads in 1871.
+It was as a common practice to clear land for farming and for building railroads in 1871.
 On the day of the fire, a cold front moved west that brought very strong winds.
-This pushed the fire out of control, creating a big wildfire that headed toward the town of Peshtigo.
+This pushed the fire out of control, creating a big wildfire that headed towards the town of Peshtigo.

 Peshtigo was a large area for logging as it was surrounded by forest.
 That summer was very dry, all types of fires were breaking out in the forest.
 Sources list 1.5 million acres burned.
 Twelve towns were burned to the ground, and the fire killed about 1,500 to 2,700 people.